Homepage > Blog > Mesh WiFi Vs WiFi Extender: Which Is Better?

 What Are Wi-Fi Extenders?

-Wi-Fi extenders, also known as range extenders or Wi-Fi repeaters, have been around for much longer than Mesh Wi-Fi systems and are a more familiar option to many users.
+Wi-Fi extenders, also known as range extenders or Wi-Fi repeaters, have been around for much longer than mesh Wi-Fi systems and are a more familiar option to many users.
 These devices work by receiving the existing Wi-Fi signal from a router and rebroadcasting it to extend its reach.
-Unlike Mesh Wi-Fi systems, which create a unified network with multiple nodes, Wi-Fi extenders simply amplify the signal from the original router, effectively increasing its coverage area.
+Unlike mesh Wi-Fi systems, which create a unified network with multiple nodes, Wi-Fi extenders simply amplify the signal from the original router, effectively increasing its coverage area.

 One of the main advantages of Wi-Fi extenders is their affordability and ease of setup.
 Unlike mesh Wi-Fi systems, which require multiple nodes to be strategically placed throughout the space, Wi-Fi extenders can be simply plugged into a power outlet (just like you would do for a WiFi dongle to work in a PC) and configured with minimal hassle.